 It’s recommended that you get at least 600 IU (international units) — or 15 micrograms (mcg) — of vitamin D a day starting at the age of 1.
 Babies younger than 1 should receive 400 IU of vitamin D. For people over the age of 70, the suggested intake jumps to 800 IU (or 20 mcg).
 If you’re concerned about your vitamin D intake, ask your doctor about checking your vitamin D levels.
 When you get the recommended daily amount of vitamin D, you’re able to maintain hair growth, bone health, and normal calcium breakdown.

 Vitamin D deficiency has been linked to alopecia, the autoimmune condition that causes bald patches on the scalp and other areas of the body.
-Both men and women can experience alopecia. found that women 18 to 45 years old who experienced alopecia or other types of hair loss had low levels of vitamin D.
+Both men and women can experience alopecia.

 Reasons for insufficient vitamin D levels include spending more time indoors, wearing a lot of sunscreen, and not eating foods packed with the nutrient.